 - Educational event scientific programme sessions are reviewed, but not the value of their scientific content.

-- The relevance of the programme – The programme content should directly relate to specialty and/or medical practice of the HCP who will attend the conference or have a sufficiently reasonable relationship to justify the attendance of the HCPs.
+- The relevance of the programme – The programme content should directly relate to specialty and/or medical practice of the HCP who will attend the event or have a sufficiently reasonable relationship to justify the attendance of the HCPs.

 - The central location – Taking into account the place of origin of HCP delegates, the geographic location must be centrally located.
-If the HCP delegates are primarily from one country, the geographic location of the conference should be in that country.
+If the HCP delegates are primarily from one country, the geographic location of the Event should be in that country.
 If the participants are from multiple countries, then a country affording ease of access for participants should be chosen.